weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

 ## Conclusions

-In this tutorial you learned how to verify your app deployed to your laptop with the same tools (Weave Scope) that you can use when your app is deployed to a Kubernetes cluster.
-The next next part of this series discusses how to configure "Continuous Delivery with Weave Cloud".
+In this tutorial you learned how to verify an app deployed to your laptop with the same tools (Weave Scope) used when your app is deployed to a Kubernetes cluster.
 <p></p>
 {"gitdown": "include", "file": "./includes/slack-us.md"}